 Every new business idea requires capital to start.
 The success of the venture depends on the owner’s ability to secure financing.
 Sometimes, the funding comes from personal savings or the sale of a property.
 Other times, the owner needs to look for external funding within his or her social circle or even approach a financial institution.
 The external financing can be in the form of a loan or equity stake.

 Both debt and equity financing come with embedded costs.
 The cost can vary depending on the company’s size, industry, history, economic conditions, etc. One of the main advantages of debt financing is that the interest on the loan is tax deductible.
 One the other hand equity financing may allow for more flexibility.

-Another great way of financial your idea is your customers.
-In fact, your clients are one of the best and inexpensive sources of financing.
+Another great way of financing your idea is your customers.
+Indeed, your clients are one of the best and inexpensive sources of financing.
 If your customers love your product, they will be willing to give you an advance payment, subscribe to your platform or consider a product/service exchange.

 In any case, the entrepreneurs should seek to minimize the overall cost of capital of its business by exploring multiple financing channels.